machado-lab/MHASPREAD-model/example_script.md

 - [ ] `vacc_delay` Will set how many days to prepare and start vaccinating in the field.

-# Plot results of control action modelling
+# Plot results of control action modeling
 Here, we will visualize some results from the model after running the control actions.

-### see the geo-location of the farms
+### See the geo-location of the farms
 ```
 farms_location <-plot_nodes_kernel_map(model_output = model_output, population = population)
 farms_location